kishoredb/kishoredb-research/docs/research-methodology.md

 ## 2. Core Research Questions That Guide My Work

-My work consistently returns to four foundational questions, which sit at the intersection of
+My work consistently returns to four foundational questions, sitting at the intersection of
 **human experience, technical rigor, and societal expectations**.

 ### 2.1 How can AI systems communicate clearly and respectfully with the humans who rely on them?